Aminebenmansour/koul/SemiAutoRecon/README.md

 ## Origin

-SemiAutoRecon was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
-While all three tools were useful, none of the three alone had the functionality desired.
-SemiAutoRecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.
+semiautorecon was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
+While all three tools were useful, none of the three alone had the functionality desired. semiautorecon combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.

 ## Features